NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 Please note `LD_LIBRARY_PATH` should optionally be set if the UCX library is installed in a non-standard location.

+With the RAPIDS Shuffle Manager configured, the setting `spark.rapids.shuffle.enabled` (default on) can be used to enable or disable the usage of RAPIDS Shuffle Manager during your application.

 #### UCX Environment Variables
 - `UCX_TLS`: